Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 Again, we have a very simple `interface` and a bunch of *behavior*s which make a [TileGrid] a [TileGrid]:

 - [AnimationRunner] adds the functionality to put [Animation]s on the grid.
 More about [Animation]s [here][animations].
-- [Clearable] lets you *clear* the graphic.
+- [Clearable] lets you *clear* the graphics.
 This means setting all its tiles to an empty tile
 - [DrawSurface] is something you know by now
 - [Layerable] lets you put multiple layers on your screen.
 With this you can have overlays, effects, and that kind of stuff.
 Layering is explained in depth in its own chapter [here][how-layers-work].